aliyah-snts/aliyah-snts/README.md

 👋 Hi, I’m @aliyah-snts.
-- I’m interested in Web Development.
+- Interested in Web Development and AI.
+- Focused on learning Python.
-- Currently learning HTML, CSS and Javascript.
+- Can code in HTML, CSS and JS.
 - Reach me on aliyahsantos96@gmail.com

 <!---